angkoulouras/15.S60_2024/6_advanced_optimization/README.md

-# Pre-assignment 6
+# Pre-assignment

 *Note.* Any Julia version >= 1.7 is fine.

 0. Please have `Gurobi` installed.
-If not, please install it following the instructions in Pre-assignment 6.
+If not, please install it following the instructions for the previous session.

 1. Now we install `Mosek`, which is a commercial solver for solving conic convex optimization:
    * Go to https://www.mosek.com/downloads/, scroll to *Default Installers (Preferred)*, then download and install the version based on your operating system.